jefebromden/jefebromden.github.io/content/posts/firefox-addon-basics.md

 }
 ```

-This is the `Addon`, everything you can to add to it goes between those two brakets
+This is the `Addon`, everything you can add to it goes between those two brakets

 ### Load the Addon
 1. On the browser, go to `about:debugging`